viktech/Writing/DeweyThanks.md

+This message is restricted to the recipient, the observer, any Professionals and staff at Dewey Center, those professionals' loved ones, and Bryan.

 Outside of my four family and my dwindling few friends, I would like to relay my thanks to RN Neil at Dewey for, among other things, significantly improving my ability to resist periods of self-degradation without substances.

 Also, A big thanks to RN Mike at Dewey who greatly contributed to my research (and gave me some banger tunes.)
 I have great gifts in mind for both of them, I just don't have the budget.
 Dr Longo will likely know them both.